embroidery-space/xsp-specs/ursa/oxs.md

 OXS is an open file format for cross-stitch patterns that was created by [UrsaSoftware](https://ursasoftware.com).

-Since OXS is built on XML, it is simple to examine its structure and is highly extensible, allowing users to add their own attributes and define custom sections and elements.
+Since OXS is built on XML, it is simple to examine its structure.
+The format is highly extensible, allowing users to add their own attributes and define custom sections and elements.

 This document offers a detailed specification of the OXS format based on the official version, along with a thorough explanation of each section and element, outline of the usage of each property, description of the expected behavior for developers, collection of application-specific items, and additional examples.